Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

-Open interfaces are vital to support operators to swiftly introduce novel services, and enable operators to tailor the network to their own requirements.
-In this sense, RAN is evolving towards the concept of Open-RAN (O-RAN), which focuses on openness and intelligence~\cite{theodoropoulos2022cloud}.
+Open interfaces are appealing for the operators to swiftly introduce novel services and tailor the network to their own requirements.
+Motivated by this, RAN is evolving towards the O-RAN concept, which focuses on openness and ntelligence~\cite{theodoropoulos2022cloud}.
 O-RAN brings new business opportunities and encourages local 5G innovations.
 O-RAN aims at decoupling the RAN components from their underlying SW and HW components, enabling operators to cover more users in a cost-effective, secure, and energy-efficient manner~\cite{update_nodate}.

-In O-RAN, the RAN is disaggregated into three main building blocks: i) the radio unit (RU), ii) the distributed unit (DU), and iii) the centralized unit (CU)~\cite{theodoropoulos2022cloud} as shown in Fig.~\ref{EEML}.
-Also, the O-RAN ALLIANCE has defined different interfaces within the RAN including those for i) fronthaul between the RU and the DU and ii) midhaul between the DU and the CU.
+In O-RAN, the RAN is disaggregated into three main building blocks: i) radio unit (RU), ii) distributed unit (DU), and iii) centralized unit (CU)~\cite{theodoropoulos2022cloud} as shown in Figure~\ref{EEML}.
+Also, the O-RAN ALLIANCE has defined different interfaces within the RAN including those for i) fronthaul between RU and DU and ii) midhaul between DU and CU.
 Another feature of O-RAN is the RAN intelligent controller, which adds programmability to the RAN and the ability to introduce new services and features~\cite{update_nodate, theodoropoulos2022cloud,Karbalaee.2023}.

-The open interfaces/protocols of O-RAN enable a seamless integration of ML algorithms and models to enhance network intelligence.
-This enables ML for optimizing various aspects of the RAN, such as radio resource management, interference mitigation, and network planning.
+The open interfaces/protocols of O-RAN enable a seamless integration of ML models to optimize radio resource management, interference mitigation, and network planning.
 In addition, O-RAN supports real-time data processing and analysis, which is essential for ML algorithms that require fast and accurate decision-making.
 This enables intelligent and adaptive management of the RAN, resulting in better network performance, improved UE experience, and lower operating costs.
 These all may be crucial to extend the battery lifetime (BL) of IoT devices~\cite{10008676,Karbalaee.2023}, and support energy-sustainable IoT ecosystems in general.